Pats-Chen/Master-thesis/README.md

-# Master-thesis
+# Master Thesis
-Repo for master thesis
+Repo for the master thesis